koppen/redmine_github_hook/README.md

 ## Assumptions

-* Redmine 2 running on a *nix-like system.
+* Redmine running on a *nix-like system.
 Redmine versions before 2.0 should use the redmine_1.x branch.
+This gem has been reported to work with Redmine version 5.x, 4.x, 3.x., 2.x.
 * Git 1.5 or higher available on the commandline.